 Merck now faces lawsuits from consumers who allege that it produced and sold an unreasonably dangerous vaccine and although it knew of the defective nature of its Zostavax vaccine, continued to manufacture, market and sell its product without providing adequate warnings - all at the expense of the public health and safety.
 It is important to note that the Zostavax shingles vaccine is NOT covered under the National Vaccine Injury Program’s list of covered vaccines.
 All injuries and adverse reactions under the required criterion are being consolidated into lawsuits against the vaccine’s manufacturer, Merck.

 The Zostavax vaccination has been linked to numerous injuries and side effects after some recipients have been immunocompromised.
 When the recipient’s body is unable to fight off the small dosage of the herpes zoster virus, the body can be overcome by a multitude of adverse reactions including shingles and chickenpox.
 These health problems have also been reported to persist for months after receiving Zostavax.
 Below are a list of injuries and side effects that can follow a Zostavax administration:

-If our vaccine injury lawyers can determine that you have a valid shingles vaccine claim, you could be entitled to compensation which would assist with paying medical bills, lost work wages, pain and suffering, and various other damages.
-All cases will be reviewed on a contingency fee basis, meaning there are no out-of-pocket expenses to hire our team, and we receive no attorney fees unless the case is successful.
-To have you or your family members' case reviewed, request a free consultation and claim evaluation.
-If you want to learn more about our settlement victories for vaccine injury clients, click on the link below to see a detailed table for compensation amounts for various injuries and vaccines.
+If our vaccine injury lawyers determine that you have a valid claim for damages resulting from the Zostavax vaccine, you could be entitled to compensation.
+We can recover damages for pain and suffering, out-of-pocket medical expenses, lost wages from missed work, as well as other compensation.
+All cases are eligible for a free consultation and if you retain our team to represent you, cases are handled on a contingency fee basis, meaning we receive no attorney fees unless the case is successful.
+If you wish to have your case or a loved one's case reviewed, request a free consultation and claim evaluation.
+If you want to learn more about successful results for vaccine injury clients, click on the link below to see a detailed table for compensation amounts for prior successful vaccine injury cases.